zomorodiyan/openfoam-container/README.md

-# LaserbeamFoam — Containerized Workflows for OpenFOAM-10 & LaserbeamFoam
+# Containerized Workflows for OpenFOAM-10 & LaserbeamFoam

 This repository provides ready-to-use **Docker** and **Apptainer (Singularity)** recipes for: